MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.52.md

 (v) All waterfowl hunters must check out at the assigned station prior to leaving the refuge.

 (vi) Shooting hours are from1/2 hour before legal sunrise until 12 p.m. (noon).
-Hunting hours on the first day of the youth hunt are from 1 p.m. until legal sunset.

 (vii) We allow the use of dogs when hunting.